-In preparing this plan, consultations were held with external and internal stakeholders between November 2016 and February 2017.
+In preparing this plan, Urbis were engaged to facilitate the consultation activities which were held with internal and external stakeholders between November 2016 and February 2017.

 The objective of the consultation process was to ensure the Northern Beaches DIAP reflects local aspirations and needs for accessibility and inclusion, by engaging with a range of stakeholders, including people with disability, community representatives, service providers and staff from across Council.